 "..classical meets contemporary, blurring the line between jazz and R&B."

 Miss Green has also been honored to share the stage with international artists including Stevie Wonder, Maysa, Chrisette Michele, Jeff Bradshaw, Frank McComb, Ruben Studdard, J.Cole and Questlove and Black Thought of The Roots and more!

 Chelsey Green has also had the privilege of being interviewed on several radio and television stations including WHFC 91.1 Baltimore, WAMU 88.5 (NPR – Washington, DC), WTTG FOX 5 (Washington, DC) Morning News, WEAA 88.9 Baltimore and many more.

-Dedicated to educating our youth, Chelsey Green and The Green Project spends time devoted to the community by providing a wide range of educational music workshops to city and county schools, after school programs, educational groups and more.
+Dedicated to educating our youth, Chelsey Green and The Green Project spend time devoted to the community by providing a wide range of educational music workshops to city and county schools, after school programs, educational groups and more.
 Committed to spreading the love of live music to younger generations, Chelsey Green and The Green Project work with students from all backgrounds and expose them to the possibilities of what music can be.

-Chelsey Green is a member of Sigma Alpha Iota International Music Fraternity for Women, Incorporated, the American Federation of Musicians and is a Governor on the Board of The Recording Academy – Washington, D.C.
+Chelsey Green is a member of Sigma Alpha Iota International Music Fraternity for Women, Incorporated, American Federation of Musicians and is a Governor on the Board of The Recording Academy – Washington, D.C.
 Chapter.